SFDO-Tooling/CumulusCI/docs/get_started.rst

 You can also use this command in the future to check whether your CumulusCI installation is up to date.

 Still need help?
-Search issues on CumulusCI GitHub https://github.com/SFDO-Tooling/CumulusCI/issues
+Search through `CumulusCI's issues on GitHub <https://github.com/SFDO-Tooling/CumulusCI/issues>`_